Starting up is a mammoth task!

-Starting up takes a heavy toll on not just your finances, your career and your relationships but also on your reserves of willpower, strength and courage.
-It tests every day your ability to live with debilitating uncertainty and your ability to maintain hope in the most adverse of circumstances.
+And this is because starting up takes not just a heavy toll on your finances, but also on your relationships & your reserves of willpower, strength and courage.
+It tests every day, your ability to live with crippling uncertainty and your ability to maintain hope in the most adverse of circumstances.

 And so we suffer in silence.

-I know now that sharing that struggle would have helped, but back then I was worried deeply that it would have backfired.
+I know now, in hindsight, that sharing that struggle would have helped.
+But back then I was scared.
+And worried deeply that it would backfire.
 That my raw confession in a moment of weakness would have consequences that I would forever have to live with.

 And today for all those startup founders that are struggling like I did – I want to share some of those coping mechanisms that kept me sane.
-And I hope that some of them work for you.
+And I hope – from the deepest recesses of my heart – that some of them work for you.

 Your startup is not your happy place.
-Nor is your home, laden with the expectations of your family and spouse is not your happy place.
+Nor, unfortunately, is your home, laden with the expectations of your family.

 For a startup founder, failure is an abstract concept.
 We know that the end is shrouded in doom but few of us can state definitively what that means exactly!